 Don't look for a new job.
 Stability in your career history is a good thing to banks and other lenders.
 Changing jobs may not jeopardize your ability to qualify for a loan - particularly if you are improving your salary.
 However, if you switch careers before approval, your mortgage process could fail or be stalled.

-Don't change banks or move money around in your accounts.
-Your lending institution will instruct the submission of recent bank statements of all of your accounts: checking, savings, money market, and other liquid assets.
-The lender is looking for a consistent rise and fall of your money over the pay period, in order to avoid fraud.
+Don't move finances around or change banks.
+Most lenders will instruct the submission of recent bank statements for all of your accounts: savings, checking, money market, and other assets.
+In order to detect fraud, lenders need a clear and consistent picture of how you earn your money and where any additional money comes from.
 Even for innocent purposes, transferring money or switching banks may make it difficult for your lending institution to verify your bank history.

 Looking to Buy?